jacksleight/statamic-distill/README.md

 ### Optimisation

-By default Distill will walk through the entire hierachy looking for items that match your criteria.
-Whenever possible you should use the `limit`, `depth`, `length` and `expand` parameters to restrict how far it goes.
-For example, the `limit` parameter doesn’t just slice the final result set, it tells Distill to stop when enough results have been found.
+By default Distill will walk through the entire value looking for items that match your criteria.
+You should use the `from`, `expand`, `limit` and `max_depth` parameters to restrict how far it goes based on what you're looking for.
+These options don't just filter the final result, they tell Distill when to stop looking.

+Distill can find references to other entries, terms, assets and users, but it will not recursively walk into those objects.